awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 Amazon RDS supports Secure Sockets Layer \(SSL\) connections with DB instances running the MySQL database engine\.

 Amazon RDS creates an SSL certificate and installs the certificate on the DB instance when Amazon RDS provisions the instance\.
 These certificates are signed by a certificate authority\.
 The SSL certificate includes the DB instance endpoint as the Common Name \(CN\) for the SSL certificate to guard against spoofing attacks\.
-The public key is stored at [https://s3\.amazonaws\.com/rds\-downloads/rds\-combined\-ca\-bundle\.pem](https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem)\.

 An SSL certificate created by Amazon RDS is the trusted root entity and should work in most cases but might fail if your application does not accept certificate chains\.
 If your application does not accept certificate chains, you might need to use an intermediate certificate to connect to your region\.
-For example, you must use an intermediate certificate to connect to the AWS GovCloud \(US\-West\) region using SSL\.
-For a list of regional intermediate certificates that you can download, see [Intermediate Certificates](UsingWithRDS.SSL.md#UsingWithRDS.SSL.IntermediateCertificates)\.
+For example, you must use an intermediate certificate to connect to the AWS GovCloud \(US\-West\) Region using SSL\.

+For information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.

 MySQL uses yaSSL for secure connections in the following versions:
 + MySQL version 5\.7\.19 and earlier 5\.7 versions